railsware/bozon/README.md

 # bozon
-> Bootstrap, Build, Run and Package [Electron](http://electron.atom.io/) application with ease.
-CoffeeScript and Sass included.
+> Bootstrap, Build, Run and Package [Electron](http://electron.atom.io/) application with ease

 ## What is Bozon?
 Bozon is a single tool for handling different tasks being performed by multiple packages, which is used for building desktop applications with Electron.
 Simplify building, compiling, running, testing, and packaging your application.